KRFOSS/kali-docs/usb/usb-persistence-encryption/index.md

 kali@kali:~$ dd if=kali-linux-2022.4-live-amd64.iso of=/dev/sdb conv=fsync bs=4M
 ```

 **0x02 - Create and format an additional partition on the USB drive**.
-In our example, we create a persistent partition in the empty space above the Kali Live partitions.
+In our example, we create a persistent partition in the empty space above the Kali Live partitions:

 ```console
 kali@kali:~$ fdisk /dev/sdb <<< $(printf "n\np\n\n\n\nw")